 Here at The Infatuation, we like to talk about something called The Feel Good Factor™.
 It’s the intangible quality that makes a restaurant great and keeps you coming back time and again.
 It’s also hard to explain.
 Much like UFO’s or Big Foot, The Feel Good Factor™ is something deep down you know exists, but don’t have the proof or right words to explain why.
 Gene & Georgetti has that factor.

 It starts with the old school decor of the lively bar - which is always a good time and where regulars like to hang - plus two larger dining rooms full of large tables, big comfortable red chairs, and classic art on the walls.
 The food is all good, from the garbage salad, to the pastas, to the steaks and chops, and the portions are so huge that there’s always plenty to share.
-The service is professional and friendly - this is the kind of place where being a good waiter is more an art form than a college student’s weekend job.
+The service is professional and friendly - this is the kind of place where being a good server is more an art form than a college student’s weekend job.

 The history of Gene & Georgetti helps make it great, but the history isn’t what ties it all together.
 It’s The Feel Good Factor™.
-It’s what makes you forgive them if your steak is cooked medium instead of the medium rare you asked for, because despite the mistake, everything else feels so right.
+It’s what makes you forgive them if your steak is cooked medium instead of the medium-rare you asked for, because despite the mistake, everything else feels so right.

 That’s The Feel Good Factor™, and it’s a factor that will continue to bring us in the door at Gene & Georgetti.